batect/batect/docs/ConfigFile.md

 * `environment` List of environment variables (in `name=value` format) for the container.

+  You can pass environment variables from the host (ie. where you run batect) to the container by using `$<name>`.
+For example, to pass the value of the `SUPER_SECRET_PASSWORD` variable in the container to the value of the `MY_PASSWORD` variable on the host, use
+  `SUPER_SECRET_PASSWORD=$MY_PASSWORD`.
+Substitutions in the middle of values is not supported (eg. `SUPER_SECRET_PASSWORD=My password is $MY_PASSWORD` will not work).
+Be careful when using this - by relying on the host's environment variables, you are introducing inconsistency to how the container runs between hosts, which is something you generally want to avoid.

 * `working_directory` Working directory to start the container in.
 If not provided, the default working directory for the image will be used.

 * `volumes` List of volume mounts (in standard Docker `local:container` or `local:container:mode` format) to create for the container).
 Relative local